Seattle’s Showbox apparently to be demolished for apartment high-rise

 In 2007, longtime owner Jeff Steichen sold the fabled club to heavyweight promoter AEG Live — an international power player in the concert business.
 That year, Showbox brass also took over the former Fenix Underground, re-christening the 1,800-capacity venue Showbox SoDo and rebranding the original Showbox the Showbox at the Market.

-The Showbox at the Market’s closure would be a disheartening blow to Seattle’s music community, which has lost a number of cherished venues during the city’s development boom.
+The Showbox at the Market’s closure would be a disheartening blow to Seattle’s music community, which has lost a number of cherished venues over the years.
 “The original Funhouse closing was personally more painful for me, but the Showbox closing feels very nail-in-the-coffin,” lamented one fan on social media.

 The Showbox block is quickly becoming one of Seattle’s most controversial development sites.